LAST REVIEWED Dec 18 2020 10 MIN READ

 Your employer-sponsored 401(k) is a great tool to get started!
 Through your 401(k), you’ll have access to a variety of investments.

-Depending on your company’s 401(k) provider, this can be a daunting process, especially if you’re not an investment expert.
-Some providers, like Human Interest, provide employees with a selection of ready-to-go portfolios (aka model portfolios) that automatically invest your money in a diversified mix of low-cost funds so you don’t have to hand-pick from the tens of thousands of options that are available on the market.
+Depending on your company’s 401(k) provider, this can be a daunting process, especially if you’re not an experienced investor.
+Some providers, like Human Interest, provide employees with a selection of ready-to-go portfolios (model portfolios)⁶ that automatically invest your money in a diversified mix of low-cost funds so you don’t have to hand-pick from the tens of thousands of options that are available on the market.

-We use an online questionnaire to gather relevant information from you including your age, your intended retirement age, along with your comfort with tolerating ups and downs in the market (aka risk tolerance) and existing savings.
+We use an online questionnaire to gather relevant information from you including your age, your intended retirement age, along with your comfort with tolerating ups and downs in the market (risk tolerance) and existing savings.

 Our proprietary algorithm constructs your portfolio, or bundle of investments, tailored to your situation.
-We have 20 different model portfolios and we’ll recommend one most suited to you.
-As you get older, we’ll automatically optimize the investments in your portfolio so that they have a lower risk of losing value close to your intended retirement date.
-We also give you the choice to design and manage your own portfolio, if you prefer (though this is only recommended for experienced investors).
+We currently have 20 different model portfolios and we’ll recommend the one that is most suited to you, based on your responses.⁶ As you get older, we’ll automatically reallocate the investments in your portfolio so that they become more conservative as you get close to your intended retirement date.
+We also give you the choice to design and manage your own portfolio, if you prefer.

 One practice consistent with building the habit is called dollar-cost averaging.
-This is a strategy that requires steadily investing the same amount of money at regular intervals.
-It’s an intuitive way to invest (versus trying to figure out the ideal time when the market is low) and can help ensure that you’re not always buying when prices are high.
+This is a strategy that involves steadily investing the same amount of money at regular intervals.
+It’s an intuitive way to invest (versus trying to figure out the “ideal” time, when the market is low) and can help ensure that you’re not always buying when prices are high.

 You’re using your 401(k) to save for retirement.
-Focusing on a milestone, like retirement, that is likely years (or decades) away, you’ll need an investment strategy that aligns with your long-term goal.
-Covid has taught us one strategy that you can apply to investing for retirement: Think of your 401(k) like your face.
+Focusing on a milestone, like retirement, that is likely years (or decades) away, you’ll need an investment strategy that aligns with your long-term goals.
+If anything, COVID-19 has taught us one strategy that you can apply to investing for retirement: Think of your 401(k) like your face.
 Don’t touch it.

 But what if I lose money?!
-Before you think about pulling money out of the stock market (or avoid investing in it all together), read more about how to handle market volatility, i.e., what to do (and not do) when your 401(k) loses value.
+Before you think about pulling money out of the stock market (or avoid investing in it altogether), read more about how to handle market volatility, i.e., what to do (and not do) when your 401(k) loses value.

 Is investing for people like me?